foldda/charian/README.md

 # Freightman

-Freightman an object-serialization[^1] framework for application-level data exchange.
+Freightman a lightweight object-serialization[^1] framework for application-level data exchange.

-[^1]: Object-serialization is technology that converts an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.
+Object-serialization is technology that converts an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.
+With Freightman, an application can transfer complex data (e.g. objects with nested classes) cross-language and cross-platform.

-Freightman is able to transfer complex data objects (e.g. objects with nested classes) cross-language and cross-platform, and compared to other object-serialization methods, Freightman is generic, and application independent - meaning reusable, and is super lightweight and much simpler to implement.
+Compared to other object-serialization methods, Freightman is generic and application-independent - meaning there is no application-specific customization, such as re-build and re-compile, or configuration, required for using Freightman.

 ## A Post-office-style data-delivery service